 But first, let’s make sure we’re all on the same page here.
-I’m not talking about same-day delivery…that’s an entirely different ballgame.
-I’m talking about simply processing the order and having it ready for the carrier pick-up the same day the order was placed.
+We're not talking about same-day delivery…that’s an entirely different ballgame.
+We're talking about simply processing the order and having it ready for the carrier pick-up the same day the order was placed.
 Whether you’re managing fulfillment from your own facility or outsourcing to a 3rd party provider, same-day shipping IS a big deal!
 Here are 3 important factors in achieving this:

 Order integration vs. manual processes

 The key to speed is eliminating any manual transfer of data.
 When the customer clicks “submit,” data should move at lightning speed into the warehouse where it splits into multiple automated notifications and actions — it updates inventory availability, it sends a shipping label to a printer, it tells the staging team what size box to prep and if you’re really high-tech, it alerts the system managing the team of robots so the order can be optimized among the fleet.
 To achieve this, you’ll need quality technology and integration capabilities.

 Fulfillment infrastructure built with D2C in mind

 Part of the secret sauce to meeting same-day shipping metrics has to do with the ability to successfully ship eachesManufacturers have historically been built for bulk, so shifting that fundamental structure can present multiple challenges that slow things down.
 For this reason, many mid to large-sized manufacturers outsource to 3rd party fulfillment providers for the direct-to-consumer portion of their business to meet today’s delivery expectations.